 Food service coordinators are responsible for organizing the food preparation for a considerable section of a huge operation such as the bakery, catering, and pantry section.
 They arrange, prepare, and synchronize the preparation of main entrees.
 Also, they coordinate and prepare all snacks and meals at a distinct facility as well as supervise the performance of food service specialists and student assistants in preparing food.
 Qualifications for the job include agility and physical strength to lift and reach kitchen materials and supplies as well as working in a hot environment while standing for a long period.

-There are some key differences in responsibilities as well.
-For example, a line chef responsibilities require skills like "broilers," "chefs," "mix ingredients," and "steam meats."
+There are some key differences in the responsibilities of each position.
+For example, line chef responsibilities require skills like "broilers," "chefs," "mix ingredients," and "steam meats."
 Meanwhile a typical food service coordinator has skills in areas such as "meal preparation," "food safety," "servsafe," and "cash handling."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A food service associate performs fundamental functions in the food industry.
 Food service associates prepare and serve food items.
 They cater to special events, which involve facility preparation, food presentation maintenance, and setting up tables.
 Their duties include cleaning preparation and service equipment.
 They restock the work stations for the essential supplies.
 The skills they need to perform their job include customer service, teamwork, work with diverse cultural, ethnic, and academic backgrounds, and learn safety and health regulations.

-But both careers also use different skills, according to real line chef resumes.
-While line chef responsibilities can utilize skills like "broilers," "chefs," "mix ingredients," and "steam meats," some food service associates use skills like "excellent interpersonal," "math," "basic math," and "food trays."
+Each career also uses different skills, according to real line chef resumes.
+While line chef responsibilities can utilize skills like "broilers," "chefs," "mix ingredients," and "steam meats," food service associates use skills like "excellent interpersonal," "math," "basic math," and "food trays."

 A chef de cuisine, also known as an executive chef, oversees a kitchen's daily operations in public and private establishments to ensure food quality and efficient services.
 Their duties require cooking and leadership skills because they involve leading menu development and meal preparation, coordinating staff, delegating responsibilities, selecting and sourcing ingredients, and handling customer issues and concerns promptly and professionally.
 Moreover, a chef de cuisine leads and empowers staff to reach the kitchen's daily goals while implementing health standards and regulations.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from line chef resumes include skills like "patients," "chefs," "mix ingredients," and "steam meats," whereas a chef de cuisine might be skilled in "menu development," "food safety," "food service," and "wine. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from line chef resumes include skills like "patients," "chefs," "mix ingredients," and "steam meats," whereas a chef de cuisine is more likely to list skills in "menu development," "food safety," "food service," and "wine. "

 A Chef De Partie is responsible for supervising a section of the kitchen, such as pastry, butchery, fish, or sauces.
 They enforce strict health and hygiene standards.